 The following video is an example of 2D VFX in a 3D animated video; showing 2D fire, sparks, smoke, background change, and rain effects in action:

 Computer technology has gifted the animation world with the opportunity to work both in 2D and 3D when needed.
-2D computer graphics has its own limitations but it proves to be very useful in creating different types of visual effects in animation studios; especially in the post-production stage of the 3D animation pipeline.
+2D computer graphics have their own limitations but it proves to be very useful in creating different types of visual effects in animation studios; especially in the post-production stage of the 3D animation pipeline.

 2D VFX is relatively more economical, simpler, and faster than its 3D counterpart.
 Moreover, certain functions like color correction, contrast adjustment, and compositing itself are 2D in nature.
 These effects can be more easily achieved in 2D.